And (who knows?) maybe Monaco."

 - Both India and Pakistan had scientists who had worked on the Manhattan Project (see a pattern?) as part of British India, and also the later British effort to develop an independent nuclear deterrent.
 The both had by the 1970's the industrial base and the monies to fund it.
 Relatively good administration was inherited from Britain as well.

 - Iran has the funds.
 They possibly have the industrial infrastructure, though the jury is still out on that.
 It is in the technical know-how most people feel that it will be decided, although the management issue might pose problems (since it's a highly politicized project, and Iran's government is highly factionalized).
+There's also speculation that Iran's ally Russia might assist them in that regard, but that seems unlikely given that Russia was a party to the negotiations in which Iran agreed to never build nukes and allow international inspections to prove they're not cheating.
 The U.S. seems only to want to prevent them from outright developing nukes; Israel seems to be unwilling to even let Iran get as far as breakout capacity.

 - Japan, Germany, Italy, Finland, Sweden, Canada, South Korea, and the Netherlands all have the infrastructure in place for breakout capability.
 Germany, though, is seriously considering dismantling it, and Japan would have to be in really dire straits before actually building a bomb.

 - Brazil, Argentina, Taiwan, and Australia would need a few years to build up the infrastructure and collect enough fissile material.
 They also probably lack the know-how, but they could probably rectify that quickly.